-An IRS bank levy refers to when the IRS simply sends a letter accompanied with an IRS levy notice that they are seizing a taxpayer’s bank account.
+An IRS bank levy refers to when the IRS simply sends a letter accompanied by an IRS levy notice that they are seizing a taxpayer’s bank account.
 The bank is instructed to freeze all funds that are in the account and to forward the funds to the IRS.

 Banks are obligated to follow the instructions of the IRS and the IRS imposes serious penalties upon banks that disregard levies.
 The IRS commonly uses bank levies as a way for collecting back taxes.
 These types of levies are most commonly sent to banks.
 However, the IRS can seize funds from any institution, business or individual that has funds belonging to the taxpayer.
-For example, the IRS can seize funds from a utility company holding a deposit, an escrow company, an investment company, a stock broker, etc.
+For example, the IRS can seize funds from a utility company holding a deposit, an escrow company, an investment company, a stockbroker, etc.

 An IRS bank levy can have a devastating impact on a taxpayer’s financial situation.
 Taxpayers can avoid bank levies by not waiting for the IRS to start collection efforts and by resolving their account beforehand.
 Our tax attorneys have conducted hundreds of bank levy release negotiations over the years.
 If you have an IRS or state bank levy, contact us today.

-Wage garnishments are one method that the IRS uses to collect the overdue taxes.
+Wage garnishments are one method that the IRS uses to collect overdue taxes.
 The IRS is given broad collection powers and when the IRS takes such action it is not an unlawful IRS wage levy.

 An IRS wage garnishment or IRS wage levy is a written notice sent by the IRS to the taxpayer’s employer requiring the taxpayer’s employer to withhold a significant percentage of the employee’s pay and to forward it directly to the IRS.

 Employers are obligated to follow the instructions of the IRS.
 If employers disregard IRS wage garnishments serious penalties can be imposed.
-If a taxpayer is self-employed, the IRS can send a IRS wage levy to the taxpayer’s accounts receivable.
+If a taxpayer is self-employed, the IRS can send an IRS wage levy to the taxpayer’s accounts receivable.
 Those businesses and individuals are required to send the taxpayer’s funds to the IRS debt wage garnishment department.
 The IRS commonly uses this means of enforced collection activity to collect back taxes.

 IRS wage garnishments can have a devastating impact on a taxpayer’s financial situation.
-Many taxpayers struggle due to the garnishment of wages by IRS.
+Many taxpayers struggle due to the garnishment of wages by the IRS.
 An IRS wage levy can remain in place until the tax liability is paid or until it is resolved through some other means such as an installment agreement, an offer in compromise or a currently not collectible status.
-Taxpayers can stop wage garnishments from the IRS by not waiting for the IRS to start collection efforts and by resolving their account beforehand.
+Taxpayers can stop wage garnishments from the IRS by not waiting for the IRS to start collection efforts and by resolving their accounts beforehand.
 To learn how you may be able to stop a wage garnishment from the IRS contact us today.